Early Years Foundation Stage

 Parent

 I would highly recommend Farrowdale House school.
-I've seen my son progress at an amazing rate not only academically but also socially.
+I've seen my child progress at an amazing rate not only academically but also socially.
 I would probably describe the school as a big happy family, all the children really look out for one another, they have lovely manners, dress smartly and show fantastic support for each other.
 This is down to the hard work the teachers put in and the way the school is ran.